stef/ed448goldilocks/README.md

 I've attempted to protect against timing attacks and invalid point attacks, but as of yet I've made no attempt to protect against power analysis.

+## Cross-compiling with mingw

+Due to some alignment errors we cannot use `-O2`, and due to cross-compiling we need to make sure ARCHFLAGS is unset.
+Try `OFLAGS='' ARCHFLAGS='' make win`.

+The final library is not built - but for my use-case (statically linking the .o files into my lib) that is not necessary - fixes welcome.